-The Company considers sustainability risks in one or more phases of the investment process, for example when making its investment decision and when monitoring.
+The Company and the portfolio manager consider sustainability risks in one or more phases of the investment process, for example when making their investment decision and when monitoring.
 Depending on the fund's investment strategy, this may also entail a proprietary ESG-integrated analysis of the issuer.